-Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II is a prerequisite for all courses unless otherwise noted.
+Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1034 Foundations of Reading and DENG 1064 Foundations of Writing is a prerequisite for all courses unless otherwise noted.

 Aviation General

 AMTG 1002 Mathematics

 A review of basic math including algebraic operations, fractions, exponents, roots, and area and volume of geometric figures.